Cavaliers guard Sexton has left knee tear, out indefinitely - WHIZ News

 Sexton got hurt in the second quarter of Cleveland’s 126-109 victory, which pushed the surprising Cavs to 7-4 this season.

 The team said Sexton has a meniscus tear in his knee, which will require additional testing and evaluation.
-The Cavs did not say anything about surgery, and that Sexton’s status will updated accordingly.
+The Cavs did not say anything about surgery.

+Sexton’s recovery time will be determined by the severity of the tear.
+However, it’s likely he’ll be out for an extended period and his absence will test Cleveland’s depth and force coach J.B.
+Bickerstaff to adjust playing time.

 A first-round draft pick in 2018, Sexton is averaging 16 points and 3.3 rebounds in 28.7 minutes per game.
 The 22-year-old averaged 24.3 points in 60 games for Cleveland last season.

+Sexton appeared in line to get a contract extension before the season, but the sides never reached an agreement before the deadline and he’ll become a restricted free agent next summer.

+It’s not that the Cavs don’t value Sexton; the price wasn’t right.

-With Sexton out, Ricky Rubio could get more more playing time for coach J.B.
-Bickerstaff.
+With Sexton out, Ricky Rubio could get more more playing time.
+Bickerstaff can also use Issac Okoro in the backcourt as he’s close to returning after missing seven games with a hamstring injury.

-The 31-year-old Rubio came off the bench against the Knicks and scored a career-high 37 points, dropping a career-best eight 3-pointers.
+The 31-year-old Rubio came off the bench against the Knicks and scored a career-high 37 points, making a career-best eight 3-pointers.

+The Cavs will take a four-game winning streak into their home game Wednesday night against the Washington Wizards.

+Cleveland is still without forwards Kevin Love and Lauri Markkanen.
+Both were placed into the NBA’s health and safety protocols last week.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports